Bacon wrapped chicken breast is a simple way to turn everyday chicken into something special. The bacon adds smoky richness and keeps the meat juicy.

 Christina says

-Loved your chicken recipe, it came out delicious, thank you for sharing!
+Loved this recipe, it came out delicious, thank you for sharing!

 Vered DeLeeuw says